shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 - Navigate to your Jira site to see the Issue created for that Task.
 - Change the status in Jira to see the status change in Flow Production Tracking.

-If things don't seem to be working, check the output from SG Jira Bridge and shotgunEvents in your terminal window for log messages.
+If things don't seem to be working, check the output from Flow Production Tracking Jira Bridge and shotgunEvents in your terminal window for log messages.

 .. note::